CharllotteKu/DroidFlow/README.md

 ## 📊 Dataset

 Due to privacy and copyright concerns, the raw APK files cannot be shared.
-However, we provide the **processed API sequences** (integer-mapped) used in our experiments to facilitate reproducibility.
+However, we provide the **processed API sequences** used in our experiments to facilitate reproducibility.

 ## 📜 Citation